wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 Edit allow_run_as
 -----------------

 By default, new users cannot authenticate using an authorization context.
-To enable this option, activate the ``allow_run_as`` parameter for the user by sending a request to `PUT /security/users/{user_id}/run_as <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.edit_run_as>`__ endpoint.
+To enable this option, activate the ``allow_run_as`` parameter for the user by sending a request to :api-ref:`PUT /security/users/{user_id}/run_as <operation/api.controllers.security_controller.edit_run_as>` endpoint.

 .. code-block:: console